teije05-art/PJJ-Parallel-DEV/local-memory/entities/quality_assurance_checklist.md

-# Quality Assurance Checklist
+Quality Assurance Checklist for Vietnam
-## Introduction
-This checklist ensures the market entry strategy meets KPMG's quality standards.